If you’re like most managers, you’re trying to figure out how to keep people productive and engaged while working remotely.

 - Let members give quick tours of their home offices.
 Meet the pets and the kids.
 See their surroundings.

 - Declare an office show-and-tell.
 Have one team member per meeting show one thing in their home office and tell a quick story about it.
 Recently I was on a Zoom call with someone who had a gorgeous painting behind her.
 I asked if there was a story associated with the painting.
-She brightened immediately and told me years ago her husband bought the painting from a well-known artist as an anniversary gift.
+She brightened immediately and told me her husband bought the painting as an anniversary gift.
 They knew the artist, so her husband arranged a visit to his home as a surprise to pick it up.
 It brought her joy to share that memory and it gave me insight into her life and the things she loves.
 The interaction probably took less than two minutes, but had an invaluable connecting effect for both of us.

 How to do heavy lifting in a virtual meeting.